jaronbarends/webbluetooth.js/README.md

 // create an instance
 const webBluetooth = new WebBluetooth();
 ```
-Make sure that you also include the _util_ folder in your project - it has some modules with helper functions the `WebBluetooth` class imports.
+Make sure that you also include the file `WebBluetoothDevice.js` and the _util_ folder in your project - these will be imported by the `WebBluetooth` class.

 Declare the connection options; this is the [`options`](https://developer.mozilla.org/en-US/docs/Web/API/Bluetooth/requestDevice#Parameters) object that is expected by the Web Bluetooth API's `requestDevice` method. (`requestDevice` had been abstracted away in webbluetooth.js's `connect` method)
 ```javascript